About

 In her role as Director of the York Time Bank she established the Penn Street Art Bridge, a public art space in downtown York that successfully transformed on ongoing vandalism issue into a vibrant and self-organizing community asset.

-Eleanor serves in the leadership team of CHI (Community for Holistic Integration) and is the organizer of Gratitude Gatherings, Coloring Coterie, and the York branch of Dr. Sketchy’s Anti-Art School as well as a plethora of invitation-only creative events.
+Eleanor served in the leadership team of CHI (Community for Holistic Integration) and was the organizer of Gratitude Gatherings, Coloring Coterie, and the York branch of Dr. Sketchy’s Anti-Art School as well as a plethora of invitation-only creative events.

 Eleanor’s mixed media artwork has been shown in galleries in Alexandria, VA, York PA, Frederick MD.
 Her photography work has been published in Maryland Life Magazine, and she has organized numerous creative workshops and photoshoots throughout the region.